 Working with FNIM Communities in the south east

-Each LHIN has a dedicated staff member identified as the Indigenous Lead for their region.
 The role of the Indigenous Lead is to support the goals outlined above.
 This requires the creation and strengthening of relationships to enable the trust required to work together in developing programs collaboratively.
-Currently, the South East LHIN is committed to the following regional strategies and projects listed below.

 Enhancing cultural competency through Indigenous Cultural Competency (ICC) Training – ICC training is designed to increase the knowledge and self-awareness of Health Service Providers (HSPs) involved in the training.
 Through programs like the Ontario Indigenous Cultural Safety program, we are working to ensure that HSPs, including our own staff, receive training to further develop cultural safety within their respective organizations.
-Within the LHIN, we will work to provide ICC training to all frontline staff who regularly engage with the First Nations, Inuit and Métis communities.
-This will be the first stap in providing training to LHIN staff, as we endeavour to provide ICC training to all employees.
+We work to provide ICC training to all frontline staff who regularly engage with the First Nations, Inuit and Métis communities.

 If you’re interested in learning more about ICC training, Cancer Care Ontario provides several free modules to strengthen your cultural competency and understanding of the FNIM community.
 Click here to learn more.

-Community Engagement Protocol – The South East LHIN is striving to establish better communication with all FNIM communities in the region, and are planning a series of meetings across the south east to meet with the various communities.
+Community Engagement Protocol – We place a strong focu on striving to establish better communication with all FNIM communities in the region, and are planning a series of meetings across the south east to meet with the various communities.
 The purpose of these engagements is to open lines of communication, learn about the traditional values and practices of the communities, hear about their experiences with the health care system, and learn how they would like to work together going forward.
-As an outcome, the South East LHIN will produce a document to enable better engagement for all staff; highlighting how each community would like to collaborate in developing better health care outcomes, as well as establishing a best way forward to begin that process in a respectful manner.

-Palliative Care – Through the work of our Regional Palliative Care Network Lead, the South East LHIN has been working to introduce the Ontario Palliative Care Network’s (OPCN) provincial strategy to the community.
+Palliative Care – Through the work of our Regional Palliative Care Network Lead, we have continued working to introduce the Ontario Palliative Care Network’s (OPCN) provincial strategy to the community.
 This process began in March 2017, with a regional discussion about palliative care in the south east region, including Indigenous views on death and dying, and thoughts on how to improve access and equity in hospice palliative care for the Indigenous community.
 Next steps include re-engaging the community in a co-leadership model, to develop a regional plan for the region that provides a culturally safe and coordinated approach to hospice palliative care.

 Indigenous Nurse Practitioners (INP) – While an INP currently provides services to the Napanee area, funds for an additional INP have been provided to the Napanee and Area Community Health Centres to operate in conjunction with the Mohawks of the Bay of Quinte (MBQ).
 This position will primarily operate out of the MBQ Community Wellbeing Centre and will be staffed in conjunction with them.
 The role will serve the Indigenous community through increased access to care and culturally safe services, while reducing transportation barriers that many patients face.

-These initial projects are only the beginning of our work with the community.
-As the South East LHIN builds relationships with the FNIM community, we will continue working to support additional opportunities across the region, in a way that is guided by our Indigenous partners.
+These initial projects are only the beginning of our work with the community and we will continue working to support additional opportunities across the region, in a way that is guided by our Indigenous partners.